 | Follow-up | Secure messaging inside the portal | Schedule a new visit |

-Async telehealth works well for uncomplicated vulvovaginal candidiasis in non-pregnant adults with classic symptoms.
-Several situations fall outside async scope and need an in-person OB/GYN or primary care visit — pregnancy, recurrent infections, immunosuppression, or symptoms that suggest a different diagnosis like BV or trichomoniasis.
+Online visits work well for uncomplicated vulvovaginal candidiasis in non-pregnant adults with classic symptoms.
+Several situations fall outside online scope and need an in-person OB/GYN or primary care visit — pregnancy, recurrent infections, immunosuppression, or symptoms that suggest a different diagnosis like BV or trichomoniasis.
 Please see an in-person provider if:

 Yes, for uncomplicated vulvovaginal candidiasis in non-pregnant adults with classic symptoms — vulvar itching and thick white discharge without fever or pelvic pain.
 CDC and ACOG guidelines support empirical treatment for this presentation.
 Pregnancy, more than four episodes per year (recurrent VVC), immunosuppression, first-time presentations, and atypical discharge (thin grayish or yellow-green) are excluded.